Aquanty/rtd-hgs/docs/source/index.rst

 Note that Windows users who receive a DLL error when running one of the executable files should copy the DLL files from the installation folder to the current simulation folder.
-Alternatively, Windows users can add the directory :math:`\mbox{C:\Program_Files\HydroGeoSphere}` to their system path.
+Alternatively, Windows users can add the directory ``C:\Program_Files\HydroGeoSphere`` to their system path.
 Updating the system path makes it possible to run a model from any folder without copying any HGS executable files or DLL files to that folder and is the preferred method of operation.

 .. _chap:io_instructions: